-It can feel like there is nothing you can do when a loved one is arrested and charged with a crime.
-The reality is, there is something you can do.
+It can feel like there is nothing you can do when a loved one is arrested and charged with a crime — but in reality, there is.
 When someone is arrested and detained for a crime, it can affect everything from their immediate life to their future.
-They aren’t able to get to work, to provide for their families or they are convicted of a crime and unable to find a job later.
+They cannot get to work or provide for their families.
+If they are convicted of a crime, they may be unable to find a job later.

 A felony misdemeanor is actually a misnomer.
 In our criminal system, there are criminal offenses known as felony and misdemeanor.
 They are two separate categories to punish differing crimes that may be committed.
 That means that someone can be charged with either a felony or a misdemeanor, but rarely can they be charged with both.
 For that to happen, they would have to commit multiple, serious crimes.